- Home

 Safe: ECDA will conduct background checks on potential childminders before engaging them.
 Appointed operators must meet service requirements to ensure child safety, and childminders will have to undergo relevant training.
 ECDA and operators are also working on industry standards to lay out best practices for the safety and well-being of infants.

 This three-year pilot aims to eventually cater to 700 infants each year.
-The pilot will be launched in December 2024, with more details to be announced.
+The pilot has been launched in December 2024.

 Learn more about Infant Childminding Services.

-Lower Fees: Maximum fees for full-day childcare reduced to $640 for anchor operator preschools (AOP), and $680 for partner operator preschools (before subsidies)
+Lower Fees: Maximum fees for full-day childcare reduced to $610 for anchor operator preschools (AOP), and $650 for partner operator preschools (before subsidies).
+After basic childcare subsidies, a dual-income family will pay about $300 per child, with low- and middle-income families paying less after additional subsidies.

 More Spaces: Almost 40,000 new spaces at government-supported preschools to be added from 2025 to 2029, catering to 80% of preschoolers.